|Bio and CV

-I am a photographic artist and a teacher of creative photography, and at times a painter.
+I am a photographic artist and a teacher of creative photography and, at times, a painter.
 My art is for me a dialogue between my inner self and the outer world.

 I choose my subjects because of who I am and how I see the world.
-I am drawn into relationship with my subject, re-presenting what I see in a way that expresses meaning for me.
+I am drawn into relationship with my subject, representing what I see in a way that expresses meaning for me.
 Every subject, or combination of subjects, can be photographed in a multitude of ways.
 I choose, consciously or unconsciously, the ways that are meaningful to me.

-The primary focus of most of my work is nature---but as the artist, I am always present, and it is my relationship with the natural world that is essentially the subject of my work.
+The primary focus of most of my work is nature—but as the artist, I am always present, and it is my relationship with the natural world that is essentially the subject of my work.
 Some images are simply an appreciative response to a relationship of colors and forms I've noticed.
 In other images I may focus on capturing my response to the energy of the natural world around me.
 Or at times I place myself within the image to highlight my sense of oneness with the setting.
 What I view in nature often becomes the screen on which I project my own emotions and thoughts.
 Photographing, for me, involves looking past the surface of an object or scene, suggesting a mystery of depth and extent beyond our knowing.